-This stove has been tested for use with an open door in conjunction with a fire screen (AC01318, sold separately).
+This stove has been tested for use with an open door in conjunction with a fire screen (AC01319, sold separately).
 Make sure the fire screen is properly secured on the stove to avoid any risk of fire.
 When the fire screen is used, it is important not to leave the stove unattended to respond promptly in the event of smoke spillage into the room.
-Potential causes of smoke spillage are described in section eight of this manual.
-See Appendix 2: Installing the Fire Screen (AC01318) for installation instructions.
+Potential causes of smoke spillage are described in section height of this manual.
+See Appendix 1 for installation instructions.